 - Section 1.
 Membership of any member of this club may be revoked for cause.
-For the purpose of this section, the word “cause” is defined as any act or acts which are substantially contrary to, opposed to, or not in conformity with the purpose of this organization as set forth in Article II of this Constitution.
+For the purpose of this section, the word “cause” is defined as any act or acts which are substantially contrary to, opposed to, or not in conformity with the purpose of this organization as set forth in Article II of these By-Laws.

 - Section 2.
 The following are the conditions which must be fulfilled and procedures which must be followed prerequisite to revocation of membership as noted in Section 1.

 - Part A. A written complaint, signed by any member of this club, must be personally delivered in duplicate to the President or First Vice President of the club.
 The complaint must contain the name and address of the member against whom the charges are being made, the act or acts that are alleged to constitute “cause” as defined in Section 1.